-Human capital is an important factor of production that allows greater productivity.
+Human capital depicts the quality of labor and is an important factor of production that allows greater productivity.

-AACSB: Analytic Blooms: Remember Difficulty: 1 Easy Learning Objective: 02-03 How the U.S. is able to produce so much output.
-Schiller - Chapter 02 #66 Topic: HOW AMERICA PRODUCES cataris parihus, affect an economy's production
+Learning Objective: 02-03 How the U.S. is able to produce so much output.

-- 67. How will an increase in the level of human capital, ceteris paribus, affect an economy's production possibilities curve?
+- How will an increase in the level of human capital, ceteris paribus, affect an economy's production 67. possibilities curve?

 - A. Shift the curve inward.

 - B. Result in a movement from inside the curve to a point on the curve.

 - C. Shift the curve outward.

 - D. Result in a movement along the curve.